mmdagent-ex/site-doc/content.en/docs/00_build.md

         ├── Plugin_Variables.dll
         └── Plugin_VIManager.dll

-Then Test if it works.
-Double-click the `MMDAgent-EX.exe` and see a window opens.
-If you see some window, it means it works well, so close the window and go on.
+Run a quick start test.
+Double-click `MMDAgent-EX.exe` and check whether a window appears.
+If any window opens, the application is running correctly.
+Close the window and continue to the next section.

-If it would not start, just seeing nothing, you may need to install the [Visual C++ 2022 Redistributable Package](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-Download and run `vc_regist.x64.exe`, then try again.
+If nothing appears, you may need to install the Visual C++ 2022 Redistributable.
+Download `vc_regist.x64.exe` from the distribution site and run it, then try again: [Visual C++ 2022 Redistributable](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist?view=msvc-170) ([distribution site](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist?view=msvc-170))

 {{< hint info >}}

-For the 32-bit version (win32), install the "X86" package (`vc_regist_x86.exe`).
+The 32-bit build (win32) requires the "X86" package (`vc_regist_x86.ext`).

 {{< /hint >}}

-If it works, you’re done.
-Continue to the next steps.
+If it runs successfully, you're done — proceed to the next section.

-To build from source code, read the following.
+If you want to build from source yourself, read the sections below.

-# Build Instructions
+## Build instructions

-## Getting the Code
+## Getting the source

-Clone the repository from [GitHub](https://github.com/mmdagent-ex/MMDAgent-EX):
+Get the repository from [GitHub](https://github.com/mmdagent-ex/MMDAgent-EX).

 ```shell
 git clone https://github.com/mmdagent-ex/MMDAgent-EX.git
 ```

-## Build Steps
+## Build instructions

 ### macOS

-Install the following packages with `brew install`:
+Install the following packages in advance with brew:

 - cmake
 - poco